 6. Good Onboarding is Good For Business

 The extra work you put into onboarding new hires will show itself in more than internal numbers.
 The Aberdeen Group recently conducted a survey which revealed that companies with structured onboarding programs see a 63% increase in customer satisfaction.
 When your employees know what they’re doing, they’re happy, which makes customers happy, which makes them buy more happily, which makes you happy.
-When your onboarding is top-notch, everyone is happy.
+When your onboarding experience is top-notch, everyone is happy.

 7. Onboarding New Employees is Easier Than You Think